filefoxper/use-agent-reducer/docs/tutorial.md

     // MiddleWarePresets.takeLatest() has chained with a MiddleWares.takePromiseResolve()
     // useMiddleWare create a copy version from 'agent',
-    // and its MiddleWare will cover MiddleWare from decorators in 'OriginAgent'.
+    // and its MiddleWare will cover MiddleWare from decorators in 'Model'.
     // when currentPage is 2, we make a delay 3000 ms,
     // so if you quickly change page to 3 during 3000 ms,
     // the newest dataSource of page 3 should be covered by dataSource of page 2,